 When the summer months are coming to an end, and fall is on its way, you may notice problems start to appear with your air conditioner.
 Your AC unit has worked hard throughout the entire summer to keep your home at a comfortable temperature, so it’s not uncommon for it to have suffered from a little wear and tear.

-Even with annual maintenance, there are still some issues that can arise.
+Even with annual air conditioning maintenance, there are still some issues that can arise.
 All homeowners should be aware of the following malfunctions, which can happen to any type or brand of air conditioner.
-If you notice any of these issues with your AC, contact your local plumber as soon as possible.
-The faster you get the problem looked at, the less likely it is that your air conditioner will break down.
+If you notice any of these issues with your AC, contact the HVAC pros at Lightfoot as soon as possible for air conditioning repair.
+The faster you get the problem looked at, the less likely it is that your air conditioner will break down!

 As summer comes to an end, be sure to keep an eye out for these common AC issues.

 Over time, dust and dirt can collect on the outside of the condenser unit.
 Some of this debris can get inside of the unit and make a layer on the coils.
 When your condenser coil is dirty, your air conditioner can’t efficiently release heat to the outside.
 When this occurs, your AC will not be able to perform to its full potential, and it can malfunction.

 Your air filters should be cleaned or replaced once a month, but if you own dogs or cats, it’s recommended to clean them every fortnight.
 It’s easy to forget about replacing or cleaning your air filter, so if you have yet to clean it this summer season, a good clean is very overdue.